nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-csv.md

 ### Events

 Note that the event raised by this CSV import is a **creation event**, not an import one.
-An import event means that for the Nuxeo Platform, a full and ready Nuxeo document is imported.
+An import event means that for the Nuxeo Platform a full and ready Nuxeo document is imported.
 Here based on some data, a new Nuxeo document is created.

 * * *